angular/angular/aio/content/guide/deployment.md

 </div>

-The`serve` command builds, watches, and serves the application from local memory, using a local development server.
+The `ng serve` command builds, watches, and serves the application from local memory, using a local development server.
 When you have deployed your app to another server, however, you might still want to serve the app so that you can continue to see changes that you make in it.
-You can do this by adding the `--watch` option to the `build` command.
+You can do this by adding the `--watch` option to the `ng build` command.

 ```
 ng build --watch
 ```
-Like the `serve` command, this regenerates output files when source files change.
+Like the `ng serve` command, this regenerates output files when source files change.

-For complete details of the CLI commands and configuration options, see the *CLI Reference (link TBD)*.
+For complete details of the CLI commands and configuration options, see the [CLI command reference](cli).